 Falmer

-If you’re a student, you no doubt would have heard of the area around Falmer campus.
+If you’re a student, you no doubt would have heard of the area around the Falmer campus.
 This is incredibly far out from the centre of Brighton and will take you up to an hour on the bus, so not great if you have to travel in each day.
 Therefore, I wouldn’t live around this area unless you have a car and don’t mind fairly long journeys.

 Brighton the downes